9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 };
 ```

-This function is the meat of the Goodie that generates the instant answer (if any).
+This function is the meat of the Goodie; it generates the instant answer (if any).
 Whatever you are handling is passed to the function in the $_ variable (e.g. _test string_ if the query was _chars test string_).